simopt-admin/simopt/docs/cntnv.rst

     decision to procure materials/products after demand is observed.
 Economically speaking, a vendor would chooses to do so only if the return is worth the premium prices paid for the recourse.

+    Recourse is disabled by default.
+In other words, its default input is None.

     In the retail newsvendor setting, the recourse refers to product recourse.

     In the factory newsvendor setting, the recourse refers to material recourse.

     In either case, len(:math:`c_{r}`) = :math:`n_{m}`.

 6) Random yield: